boazbk/crypto/lec_13_handshake.md

 reducing active security to passive security (though one needs to include identities in the signatures to ensure non repeating of messages, see [here](http://link.springer.com/article/10.1007%2FBF00124891)).

 The most efficient variants of Diffie Hellman achieve authentication implicitly, where the basic protocol remains the same (sending $X=g^x$ and $Y=g^y$) but the computation of the secret shared key involves some authentication information.
-Of these protocols a particularly efficient variant is the MQV protocol of Law, Menezes, Qu, Solinas and Vanstone (which is based on similar principles as DSA signatures), and its variant [HMQV](https://eprint.iacr.org/2005/176.pdf) by Krawczyk that has some improved security properties and analysis
+Of these protocols a particularly efficient variant is the MQV protocol of Law, Menezes, Qu, Solinas and Vanstone (which is based on similar principles as DSA signatures), and its variant [HMQV](https://eprint.iacr.org/2005/176.pdf) by Krawczyk that has some improved security properties and analysis.

 ## Password authenticated key exchange.